 Nov.
 9. 2018 posted by

 For the past few years, people around the world are waking up to what the Japanese have known for hundreds of years: that yuzu is a marvelous fruit.
-These versatile, wrinkly citrus are everywhere – whole yuzu floating in Japanese baths to provide added health benefits, yuzu peels giving a powerful flavor boost to ramen broth.
-Most parts of the fruit, in fact, have some place in Japanese cooking, at home and elsewhere, and it’s even a main ingredients in certain sake and other alcoholic beverages.
+These versatile, wrinkly citrus are everywhere – whole fruit floating in Japanese baths to provide added health benefits, its peels giving a powerful flavor boost to ramen broth.
+Most parts of the fruit, in fact, have some place in Japanese cooking, at home and elsewhere, and it’s even a main ingredient in certain sake and other alcoholic beverages.

 If you’ve yet to try yuzu already, it’s well worth seeking out, and here are just a few reasons why: